dotnet/docs/docs/standard/datetime/converting-between-datetime-and-offset.md

 [!code-csharp[System.DateTimeOffset.Conceptual.Conversions#8](../../../samples/snippets/csharp/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual.Conversions/cs/Conversions.cs#8)]
 [!code-vb[System.DateTimeOffset.Conceptual.Conversions#8](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual.Conversions/vb/Conversions.vb#8)]

-The follow example calls the `ConvertFromDateTimeOffset` method to convert <xref:System.DateTimeOffset> values that represent a UTC time, a local time, and a time in the U.S. Central Standard Time zone.
+The following example calls the `ConvertFromDateTimeOffset` method to convert <xref:System.DateTimeOffset> values that represent a UTC time, a local time, and a time in the U.S. Central Standard Time zone.

 [!code-csharp[System.DateTimeOffset.Conceptual.Conversions#9](../../../samples/snippets/csharp/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual.Conversions/cs/Conversions.cs#9)]
 [!code-vb[System.DateTimeOffset.Conceptual.Conversions#9](../../../samples/snippets/visualbasic/VS_Snippets_CLR_System/system.DateTimeOffset.Conceptual.Conversions/vb/Conversions.vb#9)]

+> [!NOTE]
-Note that this code makes two assumptions that, depending on the application and the source of its date and time values, may not always be valid:
+> The code makes following two assumptions that depends on the application and the source of its date and time values, might not always be valid:
+>

-- It assumes that a date and time value whose offset is <xref:System.TimeSpan.Zero?displayProperty=nameWithType> represents UTC.
-In fact, UTC is not a time in a particular time zone, but the time in relation to which the times in the world's time zones are standardized.
+> - It assumes that a date and time value whose offset is <xref:System.TimeSpan.Zero?displayProperty=nameWithType> represents UTC.
+In fact, UTC isn't a time in a particular time zone, but the time in relation to which the times in the world's time zones are standardized.
 Time zones can also have an offset of <xref:System.TimeSpan.Zero>.
+>

-- It assumes that a date and time whose offset equals that of the local time zone represents the local time zone.
-Because date and time values are disassociated from their original time zone, this may not be the case; the date and time can have originated in another time zone with the same offset.
+> - It assumes that a date and time whose offset equals that of the local time zone represents the local time zone.
+Because date and time values are disassociated from their original time zone, this might not be the case; the date and time can have originated in another time zone with the same offset.

 ## See also